Vegan Food in Taipei || Discover The Best Vegan Eats

 Traditional Vegan/Veggie Restaurants

-The best thing about being vegetarian in Taiwan, in my opinion.
+The best thing about being vegetarian in Taipei, in my opinion.

-These two sections I have separated because in my mind, there are two different kinds of vegan/vegetarian restaurants in Taiwan.
+These two sections I have separated because, in my mind, there are two different kinds of vegan/vegetarian restaurants in Taipei.

 These are the traditional no-frills very local kind of cuisines that won’t break your bank, maybe aren’t THE healthiest, but are definitely the BEST tasting.

-Traditional local vegan and vegetarian restaurants in Taiwan come in all shapes and sizes.
+Traditional local vegan and vegetarian restaurants in Taipei come in all shapes and sizes.

 But the most popular ones are those buffet-style ones where you pay for the weight of your food.